PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 INTERNET and COMMUNICATION

 There are several wireless internet provider in Nigeria.
 From wireless dial-up to broadband.
-You can choose between Multilinks, Swifttalk or Starcomms, IPNX.
-Other states may have different providers, all wireless or satellite-base.
+Inquire with your company admin.

 There are several cellular phone companies and offers texting to Philippine GSM companies.